-The CDMC was formed in 1927 by a few people interested in exploring Forbidden Plateau.
-These pioneers were the original route finders or trail builders in this area and as the years went by, club members extended their trails further into Strathcona Park.
-Most of these trails are still in use today and if you look closely at the trees, along the way, you can see the original “blaze” or axe marks made by these early explorers.
+The Comox District Mountaineering Club was formed in 1927 by a few people interested in exploring Forbidden Plateau.
+These pioneers were the original route finders and trail builders in this area and as the years went by, club members extended their trails further into Strathcona Park.
+Most of these trails are still in use today and if you look closely at the trees along the way, you can see the original “blaze” or axe marks made by these early explorers.

-The mountain club constructed a cabin, in 1928, on the eastern shoulder of Mt Becher, as the access that we enjoy today wasn’t in place back then.
-The addition of this getaway allowed members to realize that they now had access to a full range of backcountry pursuits, especially winter activities.
+In 1928, the club constructed a cabin on the eastern shoulder of Mt Becher, as the access that we enjoy today wasn’t in place back then.
+The addition of this getaway allowed members to realize easier access to a range of backcountry pursuits, especially winter activities.

 During the Winter of 1929, two members introduced skiing to the club, Clinton Wood, on a pair that he had ordered from the Prairies for the astronomical price of $15 and Jack Gregson, who built his own pair.
 Another new addition to the club that winter was a toboggan, which was also purchased from the Western Provinces.
 Many early members found the cost of skis prohibitive and elected to purchase snowshoes, instead.